The Christmas season commences!

 Many towns in Italy feature a live Nativity scene during the festivities.
 If you visit Naples, you will find the most extensive and whimsical collection of Nativity scenes that you could have ever imagined.
 Some are so ridiculously intricate and exaggerated that you can barely locate the manger.

 Christmas in Italy is not flashy like Las Vegas.
 Of course, this makes Italy look a bit drab and dreary during Christmastime so you may prefer to take your Italian vacation in the summer instead.
 The reason you will not find many lights, Christmas trees, candy canes, snowmen nor wreaths is because those are Northern European traditions.
 America has merely adopted all of them and gone full throttle.
-Although Santa Clause is called Babbo Natale in Italy, children are more excited about La Befana, which is a witch who fills their stockings with candy or coal on the Epiphany.
+Although Santa Claus is called Babbo Natale in Italy, children are more excited about La Befana, which is a witch who fills their stockings with candy or coal on the Epiphany.
 In Rome, Piazza Navona transforms itself into a gaudy Christmas market that resembles Halloween with all the candy and witches flying around.
 There are also many vendors selling nativity accessories and stocking stuffers.
+Whenever I do make it back to the states for Christmas, I remind my boyfriend to not bring any candy with the Befana on them, otherwise they will look like left-over Halloween candy.

 This market is not as exciting as the those in Germany, but there are some entertaining moments that make up for it.
 On the Epiphany, many piazzas around Italy feature La Befana, who flies in on her broom from the tallest church tower, sprinkling the people below with chocolate and candy.